NetAppEMEA/hackathon-vol1-deprecated/Hack-Night-Instructions.md

 Hint: You will need a clone on both the RaspberryPI and your own laptop.

+Once you have cloned your workspace, create a personal Git branch since you are going to make changes to the source code.
+Once you have made your changes on your branch, you will do a GitHub 'Pull Request' and push your changed back to GitHub for team review.

 ### Module 0: Pre-Hack Night work
 Look in a file named PREWORK.md which details suggested activities to do **BEFORE** coming to hack-night.
 It is encouraged that all hackers read thru the PREWORK.md document - even if that means you are doing that during the even.